dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Redirects of PIDs could be done if you had a prior commit where the pid was one thing, then we should have a way to walk quickly and find where the PID changed ?

+If have multiple sessions in HAL and want to list all the sessions you have, how would this be done ?
+Write the sessions in the actor, so that when you authenticate, the sessions in the actor are copied over.

+Store the sessions in the machine ? listing sessions lists all machines and then lists all sessions

+Store in machine until you are authenticated, then copy into the authenticated actor ?
+Store them as sessions based on apps, where each app has a directory where it can list data.
+It could be any data, but for starters it can be sessions that the user is involved in.

+Inbox for sessions you have been granted access to ?
+Just a general inbox, with AI processing for spam, paid for by sender.